-She was only a year old!
+She was only one year old!

 The only thing that I could use to match her up with the newspaper article was the part at the end that told me she was only around a year old (which I did not put together to start with).
-This is Mabel Boydston born May 13, 1912 and passes away on August 16, 1913.
+This is Mabel Boydston born May 13, 1912 and passed away on August 16, 1913.

 I’m very happy that they listed the parents because that gives me some proof.
 Why is this important to me?
 Because she is not connected to any one on Find A Grave or Ancestry trees.
 So this will help add her back in with her family.